Trees of Graphs as Boundaries of Hyperbolic Groups

-As a final element in this section, we make a record of few further rather obvious observations concerning orientation phenomena in the extended Whitehead graphs and in their associated V-tree systems.
+As a final element in this section, we make a record of a few further rather obvious observations concerning orientation phenomena in the extended Whitehead graphs and in their associated V-tree systems.

-\begin{rmk} \rmklabel{E.5} \begin{enumerate} \item[(1)] Note that the edges $e_1,\dots,e_{n_\xi-1}$ which correspond to an edge $e$ of $W_v$ in the above description of the extended Whitehead graph $\widetilde W_v$ share the endpoints with this edge $e$ (under canonical identification of the vertex sets of $W_v$ and $\widetilde W_v$).
+\begin{rmk} \rmklabel{E.5} \begin{enumerate} \item[(1)] Note that the edges $e_1,\dots,e_{n_\xi-1}$ which correspond to an edge $e$ of $W_v$ in the above description of the extended Whitehead graph $\widetilde W_v$ have the same endpoints as $e$ (under the canonical identification of the vertex sets of $W_v$ and $\widetilde W_v$).
 It follows that any orientation for $e$ induces naturally orientations for all $e_1,\dots,e_{n_\xi-1}$. \item[(2)] Let $P$ be a peripheral of the core $C(\widetilde{\mathcal V}_v)$.
 Then it is also a peripheral of the core $C({\mathcal V}_v)$.
-Recall that $E_{W_v}^P$ and $E_{\widetilde W_v}^P$ denote then the sets of edges associated to $P$ in the corresponding graphs, as described in \Rmkdefnref{V.11}(2).
-Using the notation as in the previous remark, we have that $e\in E_{W_v}^P$ if and only if all edges $e_1,\dots,e_{n_\xi-1}$ belong to $E_{\widetilde W_v}^P$. \item[(3)] Under notation as in the above remark (2), if we fix an order of the peripheral $P$, we get \emph{order-induced} orientations at all edges of $\widetilde W_v$ associated to $P$.
+Recall that $E_{W_v}^P$ and $E_{\widetilde W_v}^P$ denote then the sets of edges associated to $P$ in the corresponding graphs $W_v$ and $\widetilde{W}_v$, as described in \Rmkdefnref{V.11}(2).
+Using the same notation as in the previous remark, we have that $e\in E_{W_v}^P$ if and only if all edges $e_1,\dots,e_{n_\xi-1}$ belong to $E_{\widetilde W_v}^P$. \item[(3)] Under notation as in the above remark (2), if we fix an order of the peripheral $P$, we get \emph{order-induced} orientations at all edges of $\widetilde W_v$ associated to $P$ (see \Obsref{Y.7}(3)).
 Moreover, these orientations are compatible (in the sense of remark (1) above) with the order-induced orientations of the edges of $W_v$ associated to $P$ (with respect to the same fixed order of $P$). \end{enumerate} \end{rmk}